JureSindi/xv6-strace/README.md

 ## Part 3 - Priority Inversion & Inheritance (Extra Credit)

-Implemented priority inversion detection and resolution via priority inheritance — the same mechanism used to fix the Mars Pathfinder scheduler bug.
+Implemented priority inversion detection and resolution via priority inheritance, the same mechanism used to fix the Mars Pathfinder scheduler bug.
 When a high-priority process is blocked waiting on a lock held by a low-priority process, the low-priority process temporarily inherits the high-priority process's priority until the lock is released.

 **What was implemented:**
 - Lock ownership tracking in the kernel (which process holds which lock)